 - 1. BELIEVES that a comprehensive strategy incorporating research, education, policy changes, and community partnerships is necessary to eliminate health disparities.
 (2004) - 2.
 URGES all medical schools to incorporate health disparities and cultural humility education into the curriculum, including but not limited to: - a. knowledge of disparities in healthcare access, treatment, outcomes, and health status on the basis of race, ethnicity, sex, sexual orientation, gender identity, religion, socioeconomic status, incarceration status, immigration status, disabilities and other groups facing societal discrimination; (2009) - b. the patient-physician relationship; (2009) - c. the health care delivery system; (2009) - d. limited English proficiency populations; (2009) - e. understanding of culture-specific illnesses and culture-specific treatments; (2009) - f. patient beliefs; provider biases and stereotyping.
 (2009) - g. culturally appropriate assessment tools of health literacy (2010) - 3.
 ENCOURAGES medical schools to design a specific curriculum for the above, including but not limited to: developing methods for education of cultural humility; establishing methods for implementation of skills learned; and subsequent testing of efficacy with evaluation of cultural humility. - 4.
 ENCOURAGES federal and state initiatives to eliminate health disparities "by providing" funding to cultural humility curriculum development in medical training, language access services for patients with limited English proficiency, and data collection and analysis by appropriate racial and ethnic demographic categorization to identify disproportionately high and adverse health and environmental effects on minority populations.
 (2004) - 5.
 STRONGLY OPPOSES any efforts to weaken the Offices of Minority Health and/or Offices of Diversity and Inclusion.
 (2017) - 6.
 RECOGNIZES the importance of a universal single payer health care system in eliminating health disparities due to race, ethnicity, sex, sexual orientation, gender identity, religion, socioeconomic status, incarceration status, immigration status, disabilities and other groups facing societal discrimination.
 (2004) - 7.
-COMMITS to the work of dismantling structural racism embedded in all levels of the health care system.
-(2017)
+In regard to racism and white privilege, white normativity, and white superiority - a.
+RECOGNIZES that, in the US, policies and practices have been constructed to privilege Whites and disadvantage non-Whites.
+White privilege is so pervasive in US society that it has become the norm, often called "white normativity" or "the national common sense", such that these beliefs of power and privilege have been interwoven throughout the US' national legal and political doctrine.
+(2021) - b.
+RECOGNIZES that those in privileged positions may not recognize their privilege.
+(2021) - c.
+COMMITS to challenging white normativity, white privilege, and white superiority.
+(2021) - d.
+COMMITS to critically analyzing and addressing the historical and contemporary structures of racial oppression and hierarchical power relations that must be dismantled to eliminate structural and systemic/institutional racism.
+(2021) - e.
+COMMITS to the work of dismantling structural racism embedded in all levels of the health care system (2017) via - 1.
+Through working with various stakeholders that determine the affordability, accessibility, and ability of patients to live a safe and healthy life- including those in the public and private sector (2021) - 2.
+Encouraging engagement with local, state, and national stakeholders within government at those levels to advance how we provide equitable care in marginalized communities.
+(2021) - 3.
+Applying cultural humility and competency within AMSA's programs (2021)